Employee Benefits - Fringe Benefits

 - UMR debit “benny” Card FAQs

-- Healthcare FSA calculator (to help you estimate your annual election and tax savings)
+- Healthcare Flexible Spending Account Calculator (to help you estimate your annual election and tax savings)

-- University of Arkansas FSA Enrollment Form - EBEN-112.
+- EBEN-112: University of Arkansas FSA Enrollment Form (PDF).

 - UMR Health and Dependent Care Reimbursement Account Request